Updated: Nov 14, 2021

 Also watch your drink bottles.
 Plastics have been known to leach BPA (bisphenol A) and other chemicals over time, especially when exposed to the heat.

-Personally I would recommend choosing stainless steel & BPA free or glass drink bottles to hold your deliciously filtered drinking water.
+Personally I would recommend choosing stainless steel or glass drink bottles to hold your deliciously filtered drinking water.

 5. Reduce chemical & pesticide exposure